FredHutch/swift-commander/README.md

 ```
 Swift Commander (swc) allows you to easily work with a swift object store.
 swc supports sub commands that attempt to mimic standard unix file system tools.
-These sub commands are currently implemented: (Arguments in square brackts are
+These sub commands are currently implemented: (Arguments in sqare brackts are
 optional).

   swc upload <src> <targ>   -  copy file / dirs from a file system to swift